kylegordon/JeePower2/README.md

 JeePower2
 Kyle Gordon <kyle@lodge.glasgownet.com>
-Available under the terms of the GPL v3

 A simple little Arduino compatible sketch used to provide some intelligence to an in-car power supply.